usuyama/awesome-o1/README.md

     retrain.
 -   **ReST-EM** ([Singh et al. 2023](#ref-Singh2023-eb)) Formalizes similar methods as EM for RL.
 Applies to reasoning.
+-   **Self-generated Verified CoT** ([Nori et al. 2024](#ref-Nori2024)) Use GPT-4 to generate CoTs for exam questions, keep those that match the correct answers, and use them for GPT-4 in-context learning.

 ## Can LLMs learn to plan?